 1. Caps Lock might be ‘on’: Passwords in Windows are case-sensitive, which means that every time you type your password, you have to capitalize each letter in the same way that you did when you first created it.
 If you have accidentally pressed Caps Lock, then you’re inadvertently typing your password in all capital letters.
 Make sure Caps Lock is off, and then type your password again.

 2. You might be typing the wrong password: If you can’t remember your password, you need to reset your password, either with a password reset disk or an administrator account.

-3. An administrator on the computer might have reset your password: If your computer is on a network, a network administrator has the ability to reset your password.
+3. An administrator on the computer might have reset your password: If your computer is on a network, a network administrator can reset your password.
 If you think this might be the problem, check with your network administrator.
 If your computer is in a workgroup, anyone who has an administrator account on the computer can change your password.

-5. You might forget you password: Forgetting password is most common issue.
-To overcome this issue use Reset Password option available at log on screen once you tried to insert a wrong password.
+5. You might forget your password: Forgetting password is a most common issue.
+To overcome this issue use Reset Password option available at logon screen once you tried to insert a wrong password.

 - On the Welcome screen, click Switch User.

 - In the username field, type the name of your computer, a backslash (\), and the user name for the account that you want to log on to.
 For example: computer name\user name

 - Type your password, and then press Enter.